Peeling Skin On Feet: Causes, Home Remedies, And Prevention

 • If your feet develop calluses, consult a dermatologist and get it treated.

-• Apply an oatmeal scrub to remove dead skin from your feet.
+• Apply an oatmeal scrub to remove dead skin on your feet.

-• Opt for a foot soak in a solution of Epsom salt and water, then gently brush off the dead cells using a foot brush or pumice stone.
+• Try out this homemade foot soak recipe.
+For this make a solution of Epsom salt and water, then gently brush off the dead cells using a foot brush or pumice stone.

 • Try to keep an eye on what triggers the skin condition.